-Date handed in Time handed in: Teacher Signature Offered Reassessment Date: (add here) or Rea ssessment Not Offered Instructions: Add your specific assessment instructions I nere: Auther aticity Statement was appropriate to source information then that in is assessment must be my own.
-I understand that if it if if it if if it if if it if if it if if it if it if it if it if if it if it if it if it if if it if if it if it if if it if if it if if it if if if it if I understand that any form of Academic Misconduc ineligible for a grade in this standard. t will result in disciplinary action which may make me Signature Da te
+Date handed in Time handed in: Teacher Signature Offered Reassessment Date: (add here) or R eassessment Not Offered Instructions: Add your specific assessment instruction is here: Aut henticity Statement was appropriate to source information then that r this assessment must be my own.
+I understand that if it t information must be acknowledged in the appropriate o identify my sources if there is any question about the I have acknowledged all direct quotes and refere ences in this assignment.
+I understand that any form of Academic Miscondineligible for a grade in this standard. duct will result in disciplinary action which may make me Signature Date